ISMadusanka/rootcode-tech-triathlon/README.md

 # Rootcode Tech-Triathlon
-Team Enigmas project for root code tech triathlon competition.
+Team Enigmas submission for tech triathlon competition organized by [RootCode](https://rootcodelabs.com/).

-The competion consists of 3 phases namely designathon, hackathon and datathon.
+The competition consists of 3 phases namely designathon, hackathon, and datathon.

-## 1. Desinathon Phase
+## 1. Designathon Phase
-In this phase we designed the UI for our applicationa and defined the functionality of the application.
-Since the challenge is based on mobile first approach, we first design the UI/UX for android application.
+In this phase, we designed the UI for our application and defined the functionality of the application.
+Since the challenge is based on a mobile-first approach, we first design the UI/UX for the Android application.
-Access the project files here : https://github.com/ISMadusanka/rootcode-tech-triathlon/tree/main/Enigmas_Designathon_Phase
+Access the project files [here](https://github.com/ISMadusanka/rootcode-tech-triathlon/tree/main/Enigmas_Designathon_Phase)

+Also, you can experience the app from [Figma prototyping](https://www.figma.com/proto/c4jeNTKah5YzlCkpKbV2HN/Enigmas_SpireX_Design?page-id=0%3A1&type=design&node-id=113-2278&viewport=358%2C105%2C0.15&t=LZZcJF1GeCYvsKxT-1&scaling=scale-down&starting-point-node-id=1%3A2&mode=design)

 ## 2. Hackathon Phase
-In this phase we devoloped our Android App according to our plan in desinathon phase.
-We managed to impliment exactly as we planed in designathon phase.
+In this phase, we developed our Android App according to our plan in the designathon phase.
+We managed to implement exactly as we planned in designathon phase.
-Access the project files here : https://github.com/ISMadusanka/rootcode-tech-triathlon/tree/main/Enigmas_Hackathon_Phase
+Access the project files [here](https://github.com/ISMadusanka/rootcode-tech-triathlon/tree/main/Enigmas_Hackathon_Phase)

 ## 3. Datathon Phase
-This phase did't have direct relation with first and second phases.
-In this phase we had to develop a AI model for identifing different tumors.
-We develop a CNN for this and we manage to get 89% accuracy of our model.
+This phase didn't have a direct relation with the first and second phases.
+In this phase, we had to develop an AI model for identifying different tumors.
+We developed a CNN for this and we managed to get 89% accuracy of our model.
-Access the project file here: https://github.com/ISMadusanka/rootcode-tech-triathlon/tree/main/Enigmas_Datathon_Phase
+Access the project file [here](https://github.com/ISMadusanka/rootcode-tech-triathlon/tree/main/Enigmas_Datathon_Phase)